-Carrier Screening testing is offered to identify couples who carry gene changes that could lead to genetic conditions in their children.
+Genetic screening is offered to identify those who carry gene changes that could lead to genetic conditions in their children.
 It is well known that each of us carries significant changes in 3 to 5 genes, meaning we are carriers of 3 to 5 recessive genetic disorders.
-Because we generally carry two copies of each of our genes, as long as one copy is working normally, we have no symptoms of the recessive genetic disorder or condition - one working gene copy is enough.
-However, if a woman and her partner both carry a gene change for the same genetic disorder, and if both pass on the nonworking gene copy to their baby, the baby will have the genetic disorder.
+Typically, carriers of genetic conditions do not exhibit any symptoms of the disease.
+However, if a patient and their partner are both carriers of the same genetic disorder, then this couple's children would be at risk to have the condition.